Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-As maritime liens are not recognised under Dutch law, no specific claims can be secured by maritime liens.
+Since maritime liens are not recognised as such under Dutch law, no specific claims can be secured by maritime liens.
 In general, Dutch law provides that all claims are equal, unless specific provisions stipulate otherwise.

 Under what circumstances are maritime liens extinguished?

-As maritime liens are not recognised under Dutch law, this question does not apply.
+As maritime liens are not recognised as such under Dutch law, this question does not apply.

 Are foreign liens recognised in your jurisdiction?

-Foreign liens are recognised in the Netherlands if they are created in accordance with the Dutch conflict rules.
-Pursuant to Article 10:136 of the Civil Code, it should be determined to what extent the rights of a foreign lien will be recognised under the Dutch legal system.
-A recognised foreign lien will bestow the same rights as its Dutch alternative and cannot exceed the rights that it would bestow under Dutch law.
+Foreign liens are recognised in the Netherlands, if they are created in accordance with the Dutch conflict rules of private international law.
+Pursuant to Article 10:136 of the Civil Code, it must be determined to what extent the rights of a foreign lien will be recognised under the Dutch legal system.
+A recognised foreign lien will have the same rights as its Dutch alternative and can never exceed the rights it would have under Dutch law.